-We were incorporated in November 2017 and have a limited operating history, and our business is subject to all of the risks inherent in the establishment of a new business enterprise.
+We were incorporated in November 2017, have a limited operating history, and our business is subject to all of the risks inherent in the establishment of a new business enterprise.
 Our likelihood of success must be considered in light of the problems, expenses, difficulties, complications and delays frequently encountered in connection with development and expansion of a new business enterprise.
 Since inception, we have incurred losses and expect to continue to operate at a net loss for at least the next several years.
-Our net losses for the year ended December 31, 2022 and December 31, 2021, were \$3,913,990 and \$2,179,294, respectively, and our accumulated deficit as of December 31, 2022 and December 31, 2021 was \$9,018,306 and \$5,104,316, respectively.
+Our net losses for the years ended December 31, 2022 and December 31, 2021, were \$3,913,990 and \$2,179,294, respectively, and our accumulated deficit as of December 31, 2022 and December 31, 2021 was \$9,018,306 and \$5,104,316, respectively.
+Our net losses for the nine months ended September 30, 2023 and 2022, were \$1,549,253 and \$3,239,024, respectively, and our accumulated deficit as of September 30, 2023 was \$10,567,559.
 There can be no assurance that the products under development by us will be cleared for sale in the U.S. or elsewhere.
 Furthermore, there can be no assurance that if such products are cleared they will be successfully commercialized, and the extent of our future losses and the timing of our profitability are highly uncertain.
 If we are unable to achieve profitability, we may be unable to continue our operations.